Here's What the Emmys Bleeped From 'Ted Lasso' Star Brett Goldstein's Speech

 “So this speech is going to be f—ing short,” Goldstein said on the Emmys stage, even though you didn’t hear it at home.

 But that was just bleep one!
 Goldstein then thanked his “Ted Lasso” co-stars and said that winning the Emmy for Best Supporting Actor in a Comedy Series is among the “greatest honors and privileges.”
-He actually misspoke and said “privileges” twice, and that led to F-bomb #2.
+He actually misspoke and said “privileges” twice, and that led to F-bomb No. 2.

 “It’s the most privileged of privileges,” he said.
 “Well this is the f—ing icing on the cake,” holding up his trophy as he spoke.